Skip to content

 }'

-Using a custom LLM endpoint with OpenRAG's RAG pipeline
+Using another configured LLM model with OpenRAG's RAG pipeline

 curl -X 'POST' 'http://localhost:8080/v1/chat/completions' \